-The nulling procedure begins by selecting a <with cable> option when setting up the instrument mode (see 3.8.4.1or 3.8.4.2).
-Install the cable to be nulled to the RF connector of the VIA Bravo unit.
-Once the instrument mode is selected and the cable is connected, the procedure can begin using the included terminators.
+The nulling procedure begins by selecting a <with cable> option when setting up the VIA instrument mode (see 3.8.4.1).
+Install the cable to be nulled to the RF connector of the VIA Bravo MRI unit.
+Once the instrument mode is selected and the cable is connected, the procedure can begin.